it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   * Full functionality and all requirements implemented.
   * All tests are passed
   * 1 p.
+* UC9
+  * Full functionality and all requirements implemented.
+  * Test do not pass.
+See conflicts with requirements below.
+  * 2 p.
+* REQ 9.3
+  * Full functionality and all requirements implemented.
+  * No test provided
+  * 1 p.
 * UC10
   * Full functionality and all requirements implemented.
   * See conflicts between test and requirement below.